KonstantinGeist/hammer/doc/conventions.md

 * Always sort struct fields from larger to smaller values: for example, first pointers (32 or 64 bit), then integers, then booleans etc. This can help a compiler to better pack values in memory without "holes" due to misalignment.
-* Generally, arrays should be a pair of "pointer to first element" and "array size" which are passed around.
 * Never assume an allocating strategy and instead allow a user select an appropriate allocator at runtime when instantiating an object.
 * Where implementations may differ, use interfaces: a structure which lists function pointers for methods (where